Investment Performance Measurement on a Single Position and Aggregations

 Value End of Day / (Value Start of Day + Cash Flows) -1

-As we are calculating only one single day, the MWR (modified Dietz) performance would be the same.
+As we’re only calculating a single day, the MWR (Modified Dietz) result would be the same.

-Since the stock was bought cheaper (including taxes and fees) than the end-of-day price, the performance is positive for the security position and zero for the cash account, as presumably expected.
+Since the stock was bought at a lower price (including taxes and fees) than the end-of-day price/value, the performance is positive for the security position and zero for the cash account – as expected.
 The green number shows the sum of all cash flows, and as long as it is zero, there are no performance-neutral cash flows at portfolio level.

 2.)
 Dividend